dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 > New to Git?
 Check out [our ALICE Git tutorial](../../git)!

-#### Source and build directories
+#### Source, build and installation directory

-The suggested setup uses two directories, stored in two corresponding environment variables:
+For compatibility reasons with software running on the Grid, a single environment variable, `$ALICE_ROOT`, is exported, and it points to the AliRoot Core installation directory.

+In total we have three directories needed for AliRoot:

+* as said already, `$ALICE_ROOT` is the **installation directory**: this is where AliRoot binaries and other needed files end up after performing `make install`;
-* the `$ALICE_ROOT` variable points to the source code directory: all Git operations (like `git pull –rebase` or `git checkout`) shall occur here;
+* **source code** is available under the `$ALICE_ROOT/../src` directory: this is the place where all Git operations (*e.g.* `git pull --rebase`, `git checkout`) occur;
-* the `$ALICE_BUILD` variable points to the build directory: this is where the results from compilation will be stored, and where `make` is performed.
+* there is a third *temporary* directory, the **build directory**, where temporary object files are stored: this is accessible under `$ALICE_ROOT/../build`, it is only used during compilation and it does not contain any important file for running AliRoot.
+The `make install` command is issued from there.

+> The meaning of `$ALICE_ROOT` has changed on Dec 2014 and has been made
+> compatible with the Grid: [more info here](/2014/12/16/alice-root-var).

 #### Clone and configure your Git repository